li4520/FIT-Heatmap/README.md

 # FIT to Heatmap Overview

+Majority of my ride files these days are in FIT format.
+I needed a way to parse FIT files and generate heatmap

-Python code to parse FIT files and create heatmap
+Python code to parse FIT files and create heatmap:
 * Use fitdecode to parse FIT files and get all the coordinates
-* Pass all coordinates into Google Maps to create heatmap
+* Pass all the coordinates into Google Maps to create heatmap ** You will need your own Google Maps API in the config.ini for the maps to render